 Curriculum & Specializations – Master of Information Management (MIM)

 The Master of Information Management degree requires you to complete 36 credit hours of academic work with at least a B average (3.0 GPA).
-This includes four (4) core courses, two (2) capstone project courses, and six (6) elective courses.
+This includes four (4) core courses, one (1) capstone project course, and seven (7) elective courses.
 Full-time students complete the program in two academic years.
 Part-time students typically complete the program in three to four years.
 You may take courses in daytime and evening and may switch between part-time and full-time enrollment.
 However, all coursework must be finished within five calendar years of the first registration.
 Students are encouraged to work closely with their advisors and to consult our Two-Year Course Plan to ensure they can complete their desired program of study.

 Enrolled Students: be sure to consult the MIM handbooks, policies, and forms.